Cognitive behavioral therapy (CBT) is an effective and evidence-based approach to treating a variety of psychological difficulties and disorders.

 Cognitive restructuring aims to identify and modify irrational beliefs, automatic negative thoughts, and maladaptive thought patterns that contribute to emotional distress or problematic behaviors.

 In a group setting, participants share their thoughts and learn from each other’s experiences.
+Together and individually, clocking negative thoughts and finding ways to explore and experience different ways of thinking.

 These methods may include deep breathing, progressive muscle relaxation, and mindfulness practices.